vitaly-t/pg-promise/README.md

 By default, **pg-promise** provides its own implementation of the query formatting, as explained in [Queries and Parameters](#queries-and-parameters).

-If, however, you want to use query formatting that's implemented by the [PG] library, set parameter `pgFormatting` to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.
+If, however, you want your queries formatted by the [PG] library, set parameter `pgFormatting` to be `true` when initializing the library, and every query formatting will redirect to the [PG]'s implementation.

-Although this has a huge implication for the library's functionality, it is not within the scope of this project to detail.
+Although this has a huge implication to the library's functionality, it is not within the scope of this project to detail.
 For any further reference you should use documentation of the [PG] library.

 Note the following formatting features implemented by [pg-promise] that are not in [node-postgres]: